10.2 Binary Search Insertion Point¶

 - When

-nums[m] == target, it means elements less thantargetare in the interval \([i, m - 1]\), so use \(j = m - 1\) to narrow the interval, thereby making pointer \(j\) approach elements less thantarget.
+nums[m] == target, it means elements less thantargetare in the interval \([i, m - 1]\), so use \(j = m - 1\) to shrink the interval, thereby moving pointer \(j\) closer to elements less thantarget.

 After the loop completes, \(i\) points to the leftmost target, and \(j\) points to the first element less than target, so index \(i\) is the insertion point.